BBQ & Grilling Tips

 Tin foil will reduce the airflow.
 If it sticks to the food,

-and you bite it, you will not soon forget it.
+and if you bite it, you will not soon forget it.

 Natural fire for the BBQ